 There are times in one’s life when one recognizes a calling larger than themselves and that is what One More Candle is.

-My name is Jacquie Seipp and this is One More Candle’s story.

-It begins 10 years ago at Yom Kippur High Holy Day services while remembering the Shoah (Holocaust).
-The story of the ninety-three girls caught me in a way that I had not felt before.
+My name is Jacquie Seipp.
+More than a decade ago at Yom Kippur High Holy Day services, while remembering the Shoah (Holocaust) the story of the ninety-three girls caught me in a way that I had not felt before.
 The story is that ninety-three girls chose to take their own lives rather than allowing their bodies to be used and desecrated as sexual objects for Nazi officers.
 Their last plea was “all we ask is, say Kaddish (prayers) for us.
-For all ninety-three, say Kaddish.”
+For all ninety-three, say Kaddish.” onemorecandle.org/kaddish

 The weight of the request was overwhelming and grew as each year passed.
 What to do?
 And how to do it?
 There are 1.5 million children and more, who were slaughtered, the majority of them along with their families.
-If I could get people to light a candle for each of the murdered children of whom we have information about, then we would be able to honor the death wish of the 93 girls.
+If I could get people to light a candle for each of the murdered children of whom we have information, then we would be able to honor the death wish of the 93 girls.

 Unexpectedly, I had the good fortune of meeting Yaron Ashkenazi, who, at the time was the Executive Director, and Klara Romm, who had been the Chief Operating Officer, of the Canadian Society for Yad Vashem in Toronto.
-The project found great acceptance from both of these wonderful people.
+The project found great acceptance, support, and direction from both of these people.

 From sad things, good things can happen.

+During Shiva (first week of mourning), I had a captive audience and I shared my thoughts with them all.
 Discussions ensued, ideas flew.
-My husband Todd suggested later, that if the idea was a football, it could not have been tossed around more quickly.
+My husband suggested later, that if the idea was a football, it could not have been tossed around more quickly.

 The story is about an ordinary man who acted extraordinarily to bring light to the darkness of the Holocaust.
-Mr. Wiesenthal always had a sunflower on his desk as he searched for the murderers of 6 million Jews.
+Simon Wiesenthal always had a sunflower on his desk as he searched for the murderers of 6 million Jews.
 It was a constant reminder of the senseless murder of millions, and why he needed to do what he was doing; reminding the world and bringing the perpetrators of the genocide to justice.